energypop/energypop/README.md

 ### A goal for the future
 I aspire to study and develop the skills necessary to excel not only as a highly competent IT professional but also as a valuable cybersecurity analyst, contributing to open-source projects with the experience and knowledge I gain over time.
 ## Some beloved repos
 **[🥇: Maciflix](https://github.com/energypop/Maciflix)** A Netflix copy made with HTML, CSS and JS as project from my web apps lessons.
-Build alongside a team.
+Built alongside a team.

 **[🥈: Parity Calculator](../../../list)** My quick, easy and simple script that allows me to make sure I calculated correctly the parity partition value.
 This is the algorithm RAID 5 follows to calculate parity.